William Howard Stein

-Life and Education
+Life and education

 Early life and education

-William H. Stein was born on 25 June 1911 in New York City.
+William H. Stein was born on June 25, 1911 in New York City into a Jewish family.
 His father, Fred M. Stein, was a businessman who retired early to support local New York health organizations.
-His mother, Beatrice Borg Stein, was a children’s rights activist who developed afterschool activities.
-Staunch advocates for the welfare of society, Stein’s parents fostered his interests in the life sciences from a young age.
-As a child, Stein attended the recently established “progressive” Lincoln School which was sponsored by the Teachers College of Columbia University; there, he was able to explore the natural sciences through field trips and science projects.
+His mother, Beatrice Borg Stein, was a children's rights activist who developed afterschool activities.
+Staunch advocates for the welfare of society, Stein's parents fostered his interests in the life sciences from a young age.
+As a child, Stein attended the recently established "progressive" Lincoln School which was sponsored by the Teachers College of Columbia University; there, he was able to explore the natural sciences through field trips and science projects.
 At the age of sixteen, Stein was transferred to the Phillips Exeter Academy in New England to prepare for higher education.

 In 1936, during his graduate studies at Columbia University, William H. Stein married Phoebe Hockstader.
 They had three sons together: William H. Stein, Jr., David F. Stein, and Robert J. Stein.
 Stein lived with his family in New York the rest of his life—mainly in Manhattan and briefly in Scarsdale, New York.